tatsuya/repository-pattern/README.md

 ### Entity

-In this sample the following two types of entities are implemented.
+In this sample the following two types of entities are used.

-- Company - Represents the company contains company name and website
+- Company - Represents the company contains company name and URL of company website.
-- Contact - Represents the contact information of employees includes first name and last name.
+- Contact - Represents the contact information of employee includes first name and last name.

-Both of entities inherit from abstract Entity class.
-The Entity class has only one field "id" represents the unique identifier of each entity.
+Both of entities inherit from abstract class called Entity.
+The Entity class only has one id field which represents the unique identifier of each entity.

 ### Repository